Mainstream taps Rothschild for equity partner search

 Eddie O’Connor’s Mainstream Renewable Energy has hired investment bank Rothschild to find an equity partner, which is likely flush out takeover bids from major oil firms.

-The Irish Times had reported that Mainstream, which is focused on developing wind and solar projects in emerging markets, was seeing advisers to assess its business portfolio within a view to finding a partner.
-Sources have confirmed that Rothschild in London have been selected as the advisers.
+The Irish Times had reported that Mainstream, which is focused on developing wind and solar projects in emerging markets, was seeing advisers to assess its business portfolio with a view to finding a partner.
+Sources have confirmed that Rothschild in London has been selected as the advisers.

 Shareholders